-The new cancer program links the work of ten leading Melbourne-based institutions, all working together to accelerate the control and cure of cancer: The Peter MacCallum Cancer Centre, Melbourne Health, The University of Melbourne, The Walter and Eliza Hall Institute of Medical Research, The Royal Women’s Hospital, The Royal Children’s Hospital, Western Health, St Vincent’s Hospital – Melbourne and Austin Health.
+The VCCC program brings together ten leading Melbourne-based institutions, all working together to accelerate the control and cure of cancer: The Peter MacCallum Cancer Centre, Melbourne Health, The University of Melbourne, The Walter and Eliza Hall Institute of Medical Research, The Royal Women’s Hospital, The Royal Children’s Hospital, Western Health, St Vincent’s Hospital – Melbourne and Austin Health.

-The VCCC bolsters the global competitiveness of these member organisations creating a critical mass that can overcome the problems of scale and geography to attract international clinical trials.
+The VCCC aims to bolster the global competitiveness of these member organisations by creating a critical mass that can overcome the problems of scale and geography to attract international clinical trials.

 Based on the world-class model for excellence of cancer centres in the United States, the VCCC strives to save lives through the integration of cancer research, education and patient care.
 Through innovation and collaboration, the VCCC will drive the next generation of improvements across key elements of effective cancer control and care, addressing: